 Often, close friendships develop, both amongst the adults and the children.

 There are no specific philosophies or lifestyles that we adhere to, and residents bring a multitude of cultural experiences for us all to share.

-In summary, we are all keen on a spirit of community.
+In summary, we are joined by a broad sense or a spirit of community.

 The land is shared communally and consists mainly of open meadow land, with some clumps of trees, and a strip of woodland along one border.
 There are gardens immediately around the houses, and two ponds.